knpuniversity/oauth/knpu/authorization-code2.rst

     }

 When we refresh, you should see a nice JSON response.
 Yea, we're counting eggs!
+That'll show Farmer Scott!

 Since the purpose of TopCluck is to keep track of how many eggs each farmer has collected each day, let's save the new count to the database.
 Like before, I've already done all the hard work, so that we can focus on just the OAuth pieces.
 Just call ``setTodaysEggCountForUser`` and pass it